brianmaughan/brianmaughan/README.md

 - 👋 Hi, I’m Brian, sometimes just b.
 - 🌱 Statistics, automation, and people, are of interest to me.
-- 💞️ I’m also an artist; many media.
+- 💞️ Also an artist; many media.
 Watercolor is a favorite.
 - 📫 brianmaughan@gmail.com.

 <!---